 To ensure that your scheme feels well considered, it’s crucial that your wayfinding consultant works closely with the landscaping team, ensuring that where possible signage can be integrated into street furniture and co-ordinated with lighting elements.

 7. Prioritise the ‘big ticket’ items like apartment numbers

 This is the sign type that you’re likely to need the most of and will have the most impact on budgets.
 Make sure the design works and that it can be produced at the quantities required and at a price that doesn’t blow all of the other signs out of the water.

 8. Marketing brand Vs wayfinding & placemaking

 More often than not, a marketing plan and associated printed branding materials are now developed alongside the building itself, but what works as a marketing brand and in brochures doesn’t always work well within the built environment.
-There are other considerations to take into account including legibility, materiality and local context.
-It’s worth reviewing whether the brand collateral that’s been developed works in the long term for wayfinding purposes when applied to your buildings.
+There are other considerations to take into account including legibility, materiality, and local context.
+It’s worth reviewing whether the brand collateral that has been developed works in the long term for wayfinding purposes when applied to your buildings.
 In the end, the buildings will be around for a long time to come.

 9. Consider future maintenance

 Over time communal spaces will need to be redecorated.
 A well-thought-out signage specification will allow for signs to be removed and replaced or painted around when the time comes.

 Just as your architect will be focused on the building and your branding consultant will be focused on positioning the development perfectly within the marketplace, a dedicated wayfinding consultant, such as Endpoint will focus purely on creating a wayfinding scheme that aids movement and creates the all-important sense of place that’s required from a new building or development.